Tampa Divorce Lawyers

 The process of ending a marriage can be a stressful experience for everyone in the family.
 You need a compassionate attorney with the skills to develop the best possible plan to address your financial and emotional needs as you and your children start a new life.
 Westchase Law, P.A. is recognized within the Tampa community as a firm that provides quality legal services in an ethical, responsible, and cost-effective manner.
 We offer full support for our clients, and we treat adversaries and their counsel with respect.

 The settlement issues

 In relatively short-term marriages with no children, divorce can be achieved through a simplified petition—and little stress.
 But for most couples, ending a marriage requires negotiating changes to virtually every aspect of life to ensure both spouses and their children can move forward in the most effective way possible.
-Whenever possible, our Tampa divorce lawyers help clients reduce stress by negotiating a settlement of divorce issues such as the following:
+Whenever possible, our divorce lawyers help clients reduce stress by negotiating a settlement of divorce issues such as the following:

 - Property division: As an equitable distribution state, Florida attempts to divide marital property fairly between both spouses.
 Our attorneys help you prepare a detailed accounting of all marital and non-marital assets to protect the rights of our clients.
 Learn more >>

 - Alimony: Also known as spousal support, the law supports alimony only when it can be established that one spouse needs financial assistance to continue living at a level similar to how he or she lived within the marriage.
 The law does not favor either party in a divorce—decisions are based on factors such as the ability to earn a reasonable income and the mix of assets and debt of each spouse.

 - Care for the children: According to Florida law, custody and visitation decisions are based solely on the best interests of the children.